Chapter 17.23

 A. Development standards for adjacent development shall minimize adverse effects on the wetland, and shall include:

-1. Subdivision of land shall assure that each lot has sufficient building area outside wetlands and buffers.
+1. Subdivision of land shall ensure that each lot has sufficient and accessible building area outside wetlands and buffers.
 Lots in subdivisions shall be oriented whenever feasible to provide a rear yard of at least 20 feet between the buffer area and buildings.
+Wetland and buffer boundaries shall be shown on the plat.

 2. Fencing shall be provided at the perimeter of residential development to limit domestic animal entry into wetlands and buffer areas.